wuzhengy/IP2/README.md

 ## Roadmap

+The first stage is that we build libtau to help blockchain nodes communicate without registration to central server.
+The fastest way is to modifiy libtorrent code base to adopt use public key as node ID, so it is universal accesible and be able to accepted as a crypto wallet address.

 ### [libTAU](https://github.com/Tau-Coin/libTAU)

  libTAU is forked from [libtorrent](https://github.com/arvidn/libtorrent). libtorrent uses ip address as node id for DHT network.

  Differently, libTAU uses public key as its node id, so the nodes with the nearest public key automatically compose a "captrue swarm".
 By "captrue swarm" a node can be located very easily.

+###ip2 is a upgrade on libTAU to make larger blob of data to be transferred rather than just 1kb libtorrent DHT was using.

 ### IP2

  IP2 is forked from [libTAU](https://github.com/Tau-Coin/libTAU).
 Compared with libTAU, BLOB(Binary Large Object) can be transfered.

-## Building
+## Building the project

- See [building.md](https://github.com/Tau-Coin/IP2/blob/main/docs/building.md) for more details on how to build and install.
+ See [building.md](https://github.com/wuzhengy/ip2/blob/main/docs/building.md) for more details on how to build and install.

 ## Usage

 ### API

- See [API](https://github.com/Tau-Coin/IP2/blob/main/docs/API.txt) for more details on how to call ip2 API.
+ See [API](https://github.com/wuzhengy/ip2/blob/main/docs/API.txt) for more details on how to call ip2 API.

 ### Example